This post contains affiliate links.

 3) $44 Fast Pass Admission, $20 Adult general admission, $13 youth general admission.

-4) Located in the Gold Coast along Chicago’s “Magnificent Mile,” vehicle and foot traffic is heavier on the weekends.
+4) Located in the Gold Coast along Chicago’s “Magnificent Mile,” vehicle and foot traffic are heavier on the weekends.

 5) Windows are markedly clear with minimal smudging and streaking.